LBHackney-IT/lbh-core/Hackney.Core/Hackney.Core.Testing/Hackney.Core.Testing.Sns/README.md

 #### Methods
 * `CreateSnsTopic` - Called within the mock application factory's startup to create the required Sns topic used by the code under test.
+* `PurgeAllQueueMessages` - This method can be used in cleanup to purge all queue messages from all `SnsEventVerifier`s for the specific topic.
 * `GetSnsEventVerifier` - A method that can be used by tests to retrieve the `SnsEventVerifier` for the spcified topic so that the test can validate that the expected event was actually raised with the expected data.